ethanchoi/udacity-p2_continuous_control/Report.md

         x = F.relu(self.fc2(x))
         return self.fc3(x)
 ~~~
-As you can see in the above code snippets, the number of units of hiddenl layers 1,2 is 256, 512 in Actor and Critic Networks.
+As you can see in the above code snippets, the number of units of hiddenl layers 1,2 is 256, 512 in Actor and Critic Networks.<br>
 Also, the batch normalization was inserted after the first hidden layer, this is a key to overcome for a single anget not trained in my experiment.

 ## Experiment Results